jonas-kgomo/OarystisVR/src/content/how-to-start-a-new-country-review.md

 # The Four Places To Build

 The internet can expand the possibilies of ownership in the metaverse.
 There are no limits on the expanse.
-We started the internet by uploading the atoms into bits, now is time to reverse that taking the bits and creating spaces and communities in the real world
+We started the internet by uploading the atoms into bits, now is time to reverse that taking the bits and creating spaces and communities in the real world.

 | Frontier |    Metric     |Denizens|
 |----------|:-------------:|------:|